JosephMusuma/JosephMusuma/README.md

-Hi, I’m Joseph Musuma.
-I’m keenly interested in python programming and software development.
-I’m currently taking a software development course.
-I’m looking forward to collaborate with you.
+Hi, I’m Joseph Musuma, keenly interested in software development and passionate about cybersecurity.
+I’m currently taking a software development course and looking forward to collaborate with you.
 Thank you for visiting my profile.